 Last February, the UAE’s Government consumer watchdog, the Emirates Authority for Standardisation and Metrology (ESMA) confirmed that new regulations known as UAE.S 5030 will allow the legal sale of e-cigarettes and vaping devices as long as manufacturers meet new standards, and carry health warnings similar to to those on traditional cigarette packets.

 Those caught Vaping in non-smoking areas will face fines up to Dh1,000, while those who breach the specific terms of a designated smoking area could pay as much as Dh2,000.

-In response to this measure, the Dubai Municipality has just announced that the use of the devices, the sale of which was made legal in the UAE for the first time earlier this year, will be subject to the same laws as those who light up using traditional cigarettes.
+In response to this measure, the Dubai Municipality has just announced that the use of the devices, will be subject to the same laws as those who light up using traditional cigarettes.

 “The municipality will monitor any violation related to vaping in public places,” said Nasseem Mohammad Rafie, acting director of the Health and Safety department at Dubai Municipality.
 “Specialists in the municipality will take the necessary measures to track down violators who smoke e-cigarettes in public places.”

 Vapers caught using their devices in non-smoking areas will face fines of up to Dh1,000 (240Euros), while those who breach the specific terms of a designated smoking area could be made to pay as much as Dh2,000.